ThLentzas/ThLentzas/README.md

 <h2 align="left">Hi there👋</h2>

-I'm Thanos Lentzas, a Software Engineer with a Bachelor's degree in Computer Science.
+I'm a Software Engineer with a Bachelor's degree in Computer Science.
 I like building server side applications.

 <h2 align="left">Languages and Tools:</h2>